 The Open University in Milton Keynes is at the heart of a £40 million drive by the Government to help train more computer scientists.

-This event took place on the Tuesday 18th September 2018
+This event took place on the Monday 24th September 2018

 METI has been holding discussions on the applicability of the technologies to the domains of academic degrees, courses and career certifications as well as management of research data, taking advantage of its project titled “FY2018 Industrial Technology Survey”(Research for Applicability of Blockchain Technologies to Universities and Research Institutes to Promote Mobility of Domestic and Overseas Human Resources and Secure Reliability of Research Results as well as Research for Winning of Standards therefor).

 In light of the discussion results, METI will organize a Blockchain Hackathon, aiming to further promote social implementation of the technologies.